 Milwaukee Alternatives

 A clean and well-documented installation is the mark of a true professional.
-Proper labeling is not just for looks, it is required by code and is a massive help for future service calls.
+Proper labeling is not just for looks, it is required by code under NFPA 72 maintenance standards and is a massive help for future service calls.

 Brother P-Touch PTD210